K

 Japanese Koi in a pond.

-Koi fish are relatively large at about 35 lbs on average.
+Koi fish are relatively large, at about 35 lbs on average.

 How Much Was the Most Expensive Koi Fish Ever?

-The most expensive koi fish ever sold for $1.8 million.
+The most expensive koi fish ever sold was for $1.8 million.
 It was a female red and white koi fish named S Legend whose owner waited until she was nine years old to sell her.
 S Legend was 3 feet 3 inches long.
 She was prized for her perfection of form, her brilliant, perfectly distributed pattern of red and white coloring, and her lineage.
 She was a Kohaku variety of koi.
 Kohaku simply means “amber” in Japanese and is the oldest koi type.
 She was sold to a mysterious Miss Yingying of Taiwan.

 Distribution, Population, and Habitat